Starignus/PythonPractise/Week1/RPIsetup/RPI_setup.md

 When asked for username and password, please use your RPi username and password to log-in.
 (Please note, this is not weaved username and password).

+To exit your putty session, type "exit" and enter.

 ### Virtual terminal

 Remember you can just be connected during 30 minutes using **weaved**, after that time you have to connect again to your account and do the same procedure we explained in the previous section.
 Therefore we will show you how a *virtual terminal* can help you when you are working on your RPi.